RML 16-inch 80-ton gun: Design and history

-After a long design and experimentation period beginning in 1873, HMS Inflexible with four guns became the only ship to mount them, in 1880.
+After a long design and experimentation period beginning in 1873, HMS Inflexible with its four guns, became the only ship to mount the 16-inch 80-ton gun, in 1880.
 By that time such muzzle-loading guns were already obsolescent and were being superseded by a new generation of rifled breechloading guns.

 Two more guns were mounted for coastal defence in the Admiralty Pier Turret at Dover.